sxzhang25/product-manifold-learning/README.md

 # ima-diffusionmaps
 Code base for analysis of product manifolds using diffusion maps

-Princeton University Department of Mathematics
+Spring 2020 junior independent work project under the Princeton University Department of Mathematics

-Spring 2020 Junior Independent Work